Growing Conventional Corn 101

 • Clean out the combine by using compressed air to flush out.
 Unloading augers are the toughest to clean.

-• Keep flushed grain in a separate wagon or truck and do not sell with your non-GMO corn.
+• Keep flushed grain in a separate wagon or truck and do not sell it with your non-GMO corn.
 (It is good to keep documentation of this to show clean out of grain).

 • You can use a broom to sweep sidewalls and floor to remove grain and dust.